PCharleigh/ElkProject/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

-  -  View folder[Ansible](https://github.com/PCharleigh/ElkProject/tree/main/Ansible) for playbooks.
+  -  View folder 9[Ansible](https://github.com/PCharleigh/ElkProject/tree/main/Ansible) for playbooks.

 This document contains the following details:
 - Description of the Topologu